 And that was it, back to the game.
-No particular reaction from Alex, who, I think it’s fair to say, didn’t look enthusiastic.
+No particular reaction from Alex, who, I think it’s fair to say, did not look enthusiastic.
 Then again, he didn’t look unenthusiastic, necessarily.

 Two thoughts popped into my head at the exact same moment, then started ping-ponging back and forth, vying for dominance.
 (Maybe spinach will fix that.)

 My first thought: Common Core doesn’t seem to have put much of a dent in constructivism.
-Not that it was supposed to, really, but CC did have some instructivist elements.
+Not that it was supposed to, really, but CC did have instructivist elements.
 Plus a friend of mine, who teaches in the city, tells me kids there are now being taught phonics, so I was thinking there’d been some progress.